-All students enrolled in Clark State's health care programs must successfully complete a criminal records check as a criterion for participating in clinical courses.
-Participation in clinical courses is required for progression and completion of health care programs.
+All students enrolled in Clark State's health technology programs must successfully complete a criminal records check as a criterion for participating in clinical courses.
+Participation in clinical courses is required for progression and completion of health technology programs.
+The criminal records check must include fingerprinting.
+Both an Ohio Bureau of Criminal Identification (BCI) and a Federal Bureau of Investigation (FBI) check are required.
+Students are responsible for all costs associated with the criminal records check (exception - DMS program - instructions will be given in class).